azizavant/Face-Detection-Application/README.md

-😃 Check out the website try it out in action! https://azizavant.github.io/Face-Detection-Application/
+😃 Check out the website to try it out in action! https://azizavant.github.io/Face-Detection-Application/